 If you are caring for someone living with dementia, it is important to know ways in which you can maintain their quality of life.
 There are hundreds of unique programs across Canada.

-through Alzheimer's Society...
+For programs and services offered through Alzheimer's Society...